Laser projector

 A laser projector is a device that projects changing laser beams on a screen to create a moving image for entertainment or professional use.
 It consists of a housing that contains lasers, mirrors, galvanometer scanners, and other optical components.
 A laser projector may contain one laser light source for single-color projection or three sources for RGB (red, green, and blue) full color projection.

-Lasers offer potentially brighter projected images as compared to a conventional projector, with more vibrant colors.
+Lasers can produce brighter projected images than a conventional projector, with HDR and more vibrant colors.